We’re stepping outside of the usual MiLB lines for the next few days (or weeks) to bring you some of our favourite baseball stories.

 In between grain shipping seasons, Shaw could indulge his appetite for sports.
 He oversaw the construction of the first curling rink in town, but baseball was his passion, as a player, and later as a coach.
 The studious Shaw applied his skills and work ethic to learning all he could about the game, and the teams he led as a coach were known across the province.
 Shaw was also a huge fan of the International League’s Toronto Maple Leafs.

-Dan Howley was the Manager of the Leafs.
-A career minor league Catcher, Howley had a brief stint with the Phillies in 1913.
-When his playing career ended, he turned to coaching, serving with the Tigers in the early 20s.
+Dan Howley was a career minor league Catcher who had a brief stint with the Phillies in 1913.
+When his playing career ended, he turned to coaching, managing the International League Montreal Royals before serving with the Tigers as a coach in the early 20s.
 He managed the Leafs from 1923-26, during which time he struck up a friendship with Shaw.
 Nicknamed Dapper Dan by some newspaper writers because of his resemblance to a famous gangster of the time, he he was better known as Howling Dan for his loud and boisterous laugh.
 Invited up to Port McNicoll for a fishing trip, Howley and Shaw met, and quickly became the best of friends through their shared loves of baseball and angling.

 One of Howley’s Pitchers was an enigmatic lefthander by the name of Carl Hubbell.
 The Oklahoman was signed by the Tigers, and had some success in his home state pitching in the Western League in 1925.
 Hubbell threw a pitch called the fadeaway, the forerunner to the modern screwball.
 It was a pitch that was difficult to master, as well as (so the Tigers thought) hard on his pitching arm, so when Hubbell arrived in Toronto for the 1926 season, Howley had to inform him that Tigers’ Player-Manager Ty Cobb said he wouldn’t be able to use his out pitch.
 Hubbell had a mediocre season in Toronto, and pitched mostly in relief for the Leafs in their championship season.
 Detroit demoted him the Three-I League for the following season.
 After another so-so 1927 campaign, the Tigers sold him to Beaumont of the Texas League.
 Hubbell was allowed to resume use of his screwball with the Texans, and by mid-1928 was in the Major Leagues.
 Hubbell won 20+ games from 1933-37 (and 254 for his career), and is probably best known for striking out Babe Ruth, Lou Gehrig, Jimmie Fox, Al Simmons, and Joe Cronin in succession in the 1934 All Star Game.